 Parents of undergraduate students may borrow a Federal Direct Parent Loan for Undergraduate Students (PLUS) to help cover educational expenses their student may incur while attending college.
-The current interest rate for PLUS loans is fixed at 7.9 percent, and a 4.204 percent origination fee is deducted from the disbursed amount.
+The 2015-2016 interest rate for PLUS loans is fixed at 6.84 percent, and a 4.292 percent origination fee (4.727 after 10/1/15) is deducted from the disbursed amount.
 Parents can borrow up to the Cost of Attendance less any other financial aid (the total of all grants, scholarships, and other loans) awarded to the student.
 Parents may continue to borrow each year, but must reapply and complete a new credit check annually.

 How to Apply

-Parents interested in borrowing a Federal Direct PLUS Loan will complete the online application process through the Department of Education at www.studentloans.gov.
+Parents interested in borrowing a Federal Direct PLUS Loan will complete the online application process and Master Promissory Note (MPN) through the Department of Education at www.studentloans.gov.
 An instant credit check is a part of this application process.
-A Department of Education-issued FAFSA PIN is necessary to complete the process.
-Go to www.pin.ed.gov to find your current PIN, apply for a PIN, or obtain a new PIN.
+A Department of Education-issued FSA ID is necessary to complete the process.
+Go to https://fsaid.ed.gov to find your current ID apply for an ID, or obtain a new ID.

 Step 1: Apply for a Parent PLUS Loan for the current school year.